Home Paraquat Lawsuits

 Free Case Review

 In 2021, the paraquat cases were consolidated into multidistrict litigation (MDL), which combines similar lawsuits against a common defendant into one federal court.
-A total of 7,278 paraquat cases have been filed in the Southern Illinois federal court.
+A total of 8,188 paraquat cases have been filed in the U.S. District Court for the Southern District of Illinois.
 The great majority of them are still pending.

 On June 1, 2021, Syngenta and another co-defendant settled an unspecified number of paraquat claims for $187.5 million, which was paid to a special fund to verify and distribute to the affected individuals.

-The first bellwether trial in the MDL is scheduled for Oct.
-14. Paraquat attorneys are still accepting cases from people who developed Parkinson’s disease after long-term exposure to paraquat.
+The first bellwether trial in the MDL has been delayed until early 2026.
+Paraquat attorneys are still accepting cases from people who developed Parkinson’s disease after long-term exposure to paraquat.
+It is unclear if this trial will still move forward depending on the exact terms of the April settlement.
 If you think you are eligible for a paraquat lawsuit, Drugwatch can connect you with an experienced lawyer.

 You may qualify to file a paraquat lawsuit if you were exposed to the herbicide and subsequently developed Parkinson’s disease.